Robert W. Fuller: Sports: The "Oberlin Experiment"

-In what has been called the "Oberlin Experiment," he recruited and hired Jack Scott, writer about the sociology of sports, as Chairman of the Physical Education Dept. and Athletic Director.
+In what has been called the "Oberlin Experiment," he recruited and hired Jack Scott, activist and writer on the sociology of sports, as chairman of the physical education department and athletic director.
 Scott, in turn, recruited and hired the first four African-American athletic coaches at a predominantly white American college or university, including Tommie Smith, Gold Medalist sprinter from the 1968 Summer Olympics in Mexico City, and a woman for women's sports.
-Scott and Fuller were interviewed on campus by Howard Cosell and appeared on prime time television to talk about these changes they were seeking.
+Scott and Fuller were interviewed on campus by Howard Cosell and appeared on primetime television to talk about these changes they were seeking.